duncanmcclean/cookie-notice/README.md

 * Conditionally load code, based on user's consent
 * Full customisation of the notice view, if required

-> This addon doesn't currently support usage alongside Statamic's Static Caching functionality.
-However, this is [on the roadmap for the future](https://github.com/doublethreedigital/cookie-notice/issues/40).

 ## Installation

 1. Install via Composer - `composer require doublethreedigital/cookie-notice`